Cursor Review 2026: Is It Worth It?

 See all Cursor alternatives →Frequently Asked Questions

-Is Cursor good in 2026?▾
+Is Cursor free?▾

-What are the main drawbacks of Cursor?▾
+What are the best alternatives to Cursor?▾